 7. Tax Liens

 Property taxes are something you’ll never be able to evade, no matter which state you move to.
 When a homeowner doesn’t pay their property taxes, the local or state government can put a tax lien on their home.
-If you’re a real estate investor, this presents an opportunity.
+Tax liens equal the amount owned in taxes plus any interest accrued by the outstanding balance.
+Liens are an extremely common occurrence throughout the country.
+If you’re a real estate investor, this presents a unique opportunity.

-Once the lien has been placed, the government will then auction it off to create revenue.
+Once a tax lien has been placed, the government will auction it off to create revenue.
 As a real estate investor, you can attend these auctions and purchase tax liens.
-Either the homeowner will pay the amount owed by a set deadline, or the bank will pay off the lien to avoid losing the property.
+The bidding process will earn you a certificate to the lien.
+From there, either the homeowner will pay the amount owed by a set deadline, or the bank will pay off the lien to avoid losing the property.
 You’re guaranteed to make a return on your investment.

 8. Hard Money Loans